-If there is any doubt about whether a proposed employer contribution will get corporation tax relief, the employer could approach their local Inspector for guidance prior to payment to ask for confirmation as to whether tax relief will be granted or not.
-This ‘form of clearance’ acts like a form of advance approval.
-However, in practice, a local Inspector may or may not be willing to provide such confirmation particularly at busy times such as around the end of a tax year.
+If there is any doubt about whether a proposed employer contribution will get corporation tax relief, the employer could seek confirmation from their local Inspector that the contribution will be relievable.
+However, in practice, a local Inspector may not be willing to provide such confirmation particularly at busy times such as around the end of a tax year.

 HMRC’s guidance in the Pensions Tax Manual, the Business Income Manual and the Corporation Tax Manual provides some certainty over the issue of corporation tax relief for employers who want to legitimately use pension contributions as part of the reward package for their employees.
 In particular, the guidance relating to controlling directors and connected employees confirms the information to be taken into account when assessing whether a proposed contribution will qualify for corporation tax relief.
-Using the guidance along with possible help from the local Inspector should ensure that any possible issues are resolved before an employer contribution is made.
+Using the guidance along with assistance from the local Inspector of Taxes should ensure that any potential issues are resolved before an employer contribution is made.

 Pensions Technical Services